inbalchen/questionnarie-app/README.md

-# questionnarie Application
+# Questionnarie Application
-A simple survey application
+A simple survey application with json-server

 ## Setup